jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-assembly.rst

 * |bandage| - Bioinformatics Application for Navigating De novo Assembly Graphs Easily - is a useful Software for **visualising assembly graphs** and the hidden connections between nodes [WICK2015]_.

-* You can easily interact with graphs using the zoom, pan and rotate options, customise the visualization (e.g., label and colour nodes), search for sequences, extract sequences, and more.
+* You can easily interact with graphs using the zoom, pan and rotate options, customise the visualisation (e.g., label and colour nodes), search for sequences, extract sequences, and more.

 Installation